Statewide Alcohol.Think Again

 All regional senior cricket clubs and associations are eligible to take part in this program.

-Clubs that have signed up to the Alcohol.Think Again Senior Club Program in previous years are still eligible to enter if they have completed and advanced at least 1 level of the Good Sports accreditation in the current season.
+Clubs that have signed up to the Alcohol.Think Again Senior Club Program in previous years are still eligible to enter if they have completed and advanced to level 3 Good Sports accreditation.

 The prize money must be used to improve the club, for example new equipment, education or infrastructure improvement.